Basic Tree Care

 - Larger trees that are more than five years old, or even huge trees, still need water, though less often.
 Water these trees once every four weeks.
 Again, use an open-ended hose at a slow trickle, moving it around all sides of the tree.
 For large older trees, place the hose at the dripline (where the farthest limbs reach) rather than right next to the trunk.

 - Trees will grow 30-60 percent faster if they are watered through the summer drought.
-And consider this.
-Dry and brown grass can bounce back pretty easily after not getting water.
-But a dead tree doesn’t bounce back.
+Dry and brown grass can bounce back pretty easily after not getting water, but a dead tree doesn’t bounce back.
 So the next time you water your lawn, don’t forget that your trees need a drink, too.
 Watering trees according to the 5-day summer watering schedule will help them survive the hot and dry Texas summer.

 How to Recognize Hazardous Trees

-Agrilife Extension Service has a great resource on this topic.
-To visit this site, please visit http://essmextension.tamu.edu/treecarekit/index.php/after-the-storm/tree-damage-and-hazard-assessment/how-to-recognize-and-prevent-tree-hazards/
+Agrilife Extension Service has a great resource on this topic-essmextension.tamu.edu/treecarekit/index.php/after-the-storm/tree-damage-and-hazard-assessment/how-to-recognize-and-prevent-tree-hazards/